MOctavio/Avoider/README.md

-# Autonomous Vehicle - Object Avoider
+# Object avoider
-This project allows you to build an autonomous vehicle that will avoid objects.
+This project allows you to build a self-driven robot that avoids objects and detects when it get stuck on obstacles making use of the accelerometer.

 ## Components
 * Arduino Uno Rev 3